btd/rollup-plugin-visualizer/README.md

 rollup-plugin-visualizer [OPTIONS] stat1.json stat2.json ../stat3.json
 ```

-This can be usefull in case you have different config files in the same project and you want to display all of them in the same chart.
+This can be useful in case you have different config files in the same project and you want to display all of them in the same chart.

 ## Build plugin